sindresorhus/LaunchAtLogin-Legacy/readme.md

 //=> true
 ```

+No need to store any state to UserDefaults.

-*Note that the [Mac App Store guidelines](https://developer.apple.com/app-store/review/guidelines/) requires "launch at login" functionality to be enabled in response to a user action.
-This is usually solved by making it a preference that is disabled by default.*
+*Note that the [Mac App Store guidelines](https://developer.apple.com/app-store/review/guidelines/) requires “launch at login” functionality to be enabled in response to a user action.
+This is usually solved by making it a preference that is disabled by default.
+Many apps also let the user activate it in a welcome screen.*

 ## How does it work?